 Every state in Mexico saw at least one act of violence against a Morena opposition candidate, amounting to 122 opposition candidates representing the Morena party that were attacked over the time period recorded.
-Morena, or the National Regeneration Movement, built its campaign around anti-corruption messages and ultimately won the presidency, control of congress, and several local governments.
+Morena, or the National Regeneration Movement, built its campaign around anti-corruption messages and ultimately won the presidency, control of congress, and several local governments.14 tight their race was.
+The smaller the difference in votes between the first and second place politician, the more acts of violence - with a correlation coefficient of -0.3.16

 Twelve of 18 states with a PRI opposition candidate recorded acts of political violence against that candidate, amounting to 87 PRI opposition candidates attacked over the 12 months.
-PRI, or the Institutional Revolutionary Party, was the party that held the presidency for all but 12 years from 1929 to 2018.
+PRI, or the Institutional Revolutionary Party, was the party that held the presidency for all but 12 years from 1929 to 2018.15 also experienced the highest number of political assassinations, with 61 assassinations, especially in the states of Puebla and Veracruz.